CDE-Malmo/community/projects/README.md

 ## Ongoing projects

-### Dockerize Repo Tool
-So that anyone can start using it on their machine without messing around.
+- [Dockerize Repo Tool](https://github.com/CDE-Malmo/repo-dockerized) - So that anyone can start using Repo on their machine without messing around.

 ## Completed projects